How to launch a website: Gearing up for success

 1. Register your domain

-Before you build a website or set up a professional email address, you’ll need to register a domain name.
+Before you build a website or set up a professional email address, you’ll need to buy a domain name.

 A domain name is the one thing that stays with your business, no matter how large you grow or how many times you redesign your website.
 Even if you move from one hosting plan or website platform to another, your domain will never change.